 2013, the third year of the journey, had 14 cyclists completing the whole journey.

 20 cyclists, the biggest tour to date, completed the distance in 2014.

-In 2015 we were back to 13 cyclists and in 2016 7 cyclists braved the distance and the weather and in 2017 we had 8 cyclists working for education.
+In 2015 we were back to 13 cyclists, in 2016 7 cyclists braved the distance and the weather and in 2017 we had 8 cyclists working for education.

 FUND RAISING EFFORTS TO DATE

 It is more important, though, to emphasise the fact that the cycle tour is merely a vehicle to raise funds for the support of talented children.
 To this end we are proud of the fact that to date we have raised about R5 million for this purpose.